-Lilac-breasted rollers have reigned as my favorite African bird since Joan Root handed me a few mealworms to hold in my hand decades ago.
+Lilac-breasted rollers have reigned as my favorite African bird since Joan Root handed me a few mealworms.
 The setting was Kenya’s Lake Naivasha, where the naturalist maintained a long wooden box, resembling a coffin, on her verandah.
 Inside were worms to feed glorious birds that knew to show up at tea time: African crowned cranes, love birds, Superb starlings, and the exquisite roller.
 Some caught their meal midair.
-The roller was shy, but enticed for a photo op by worms inside my hand.
+The roller was shy, but enticed by worms inside my hand.

 In Botswana, I got a dozen chances.
 The first photo op was near Ngoma Safari Lodge in Chobe National Park, where a roller patiently sat within a few meters of our vehicle.
 But something was wrong with my camera; my auto focus failed.
 I could tell my zoomed in images were blurred, but kept shooting because I knew the bird would fly before I figured out the problem.
 Nothing made sense because we had already encountered elephant, a beautiful sable, all in crisp focus, plus giraffe parading by a giant baobab tree.

 Back at the lodge, enjoying a South African Chardonnay while sitting with a view of floodplains across to the Caprivi Strip, I saw that my camera setting for auto-focus was slightly off the mark.
 Easy thing to happen on bumpy roads.
 I nearly wept; it was my fault, not the Cannon’s, and I feared I would never see a roller pose like that again.